Self Love Bucket List

 There are many negative things that can happen in life that are not our fault.
 But the only person in the entire world responsible for your healing and self-growth is yourself.
 I have found that learning from my mistakes and taking responsibility for the way I react in every situation has allowed me to understand and start loving myself on a more genuine level.
 It’s not always easy, but I truly believe it’s worth it.

 Go For A Long Walk

 Walking is an enjoyable, stress-free form of self-care.
-Not only is the exercise good for you, but it can also help alleviate depression, and fatigue, aids digestion, and boosts your mood.
+Not only is the exercise good for you, but it can also help alleviate depression and fatigue, aid digestion, and boost your mood.